What is Short-Term Health Insurance?

 Choose a plan from an insurer that has a wide hospital network for easy cashless claims.

-What are the Differences Between Short-Term and Regular Health Insurance Plans?
+Difference Between Short Term and Regular Health Insurance Plans

 Short-term health plans may seem affordable, but they often skip key benefits like coverage for pre-existing conditions, maternity expenses, or critical illnesses.
 This means you might save on premiums now, but could face high medical costs later for treatments not covered under the plan.